enipo/worktree-tool/README.md

 List Worktrees: View a list of local worktrees and switch to them.

 Installation
-To use Git Worktree Manager, follow these simple steps:
+To use worktree, follow these simple steps:

 Clone the repository: